ZachSaucier/Just-Read/README.md

 > **Note** that if you have the Premium version installed, you don't need to have the free version installed and can uninstall it.

+You can even use Just Read on your smart phone through mobile browsers that support extensions such as [Dolphin](http://dolphin.com/) (iOS or Android), [Kiwi](https://play.google.com/store/apps/details?id=com.kiwibrowser.browser&hl=en_US) (Android), or [Yandex](https://browser.yandex.com/) (iOS or Android).
+For more information, see [the mobile installation instructions](https://github.com/ZachSaucier/Just-Read/#on-a-mobile-device). **Note that some of Just Read's features may not work on mobile devices.**

 ___
 ### The story behind Just Read